 Trial and Error

-First, it’s worth noting that finding the best pick will involve some trial and error when it comes to guitar playing.
-Most of the time, a guitar player doesn’t just know which pick to use when they first start playing.
+First, it’s worth noting that finding the best pick will involve some trial and error when it comes to guitar playing (Question: why do guitarists tape their fingers).
+Most of the time, a guitar player doesn’t just know which pick to use when they first start playing (Related: why do bassists hate picks).
 They do what we all do and try some different ones before they figure out what works.
 So, don’t be afraid to try them out first.

 Consider the Pick’s Shape

 It’s important to consider the shape of the pick that you want to use.
 Sure, some shapes look cooler than others, but it’s all about what the different shapes are good for.
 For example, round-shaped picks are great for strumming as they’ll more clearly play multiple strings at a time.

 Choose a Pick Based on Your Playing Technique

 If you’re looking for more detail-oriented guitar playing, then you should try to find guitar picks that have a sharper edge.
 This allows you to pick individual strings more easily than rounder picks.
 So, choose your pick depending on what techniques you plan on executing.
 Remember that having more than one type of pick is never a bad idea.

 Consider the Pick’s Thickness